First Sunday of Advent (C)

 Homily

-Ah yes, just as Jesus predicted, there will be signs in the sun, the moon, and the stars; and he adds they will imminent.
-Meaning right around the corner, as in, pretty much all the time – constant little reminders that redemption is at hand.
-They’ve been popping up steadily for over two millennia – ever since a Star guided some astrologers to Bethlehem and to a Child, the just shoot Jeremiah foretold (I).
-No, there’s nothing new about signs in the sky.
-Any more than roaring of the sea and the waves (G)When don’t they roar?
+So is this what Jesus was talking about?
+There will be signs in the sun, the moon, and the stars, saying, moreover, that they will imminent Meaning right around the corner, as in pretty much all the time – constant little reminders redemption is at hand?
+After all, they’ve been popping up steadily for over two millennia ever since a Star guided some astrologers to Bethlehem to visit a Child — the just shoot Jeremiah foretold (I) — to an eclipse of the sun when that Child was crucified.
+There’s nothing at all new about signs in the sky.
+Any more than roaring of the sea and the waves (G) When don’t they roar?

 Which is why we need Advent.
 To keep us from becoming drowsy.
 From going through life half-awake, allowing the anxieties of daily life to distract our attention from One who is coming in a cloud with power and great glory.
-All the result of a little too much carousing and drunkenness (G) – meaning all those things we use to deaden awareness and dull our senses to what life is really, and finally, all about.
+All the result of too much carousing and drunkenness (G) – meaning all those things we use to deaden awareness and dull our senses to what life is really, and finally, all about.
 Idle pursuits keeping us from living blameless lives in holiness before our God and Father at the coming of our Lord Jesus with all his holy ones (II).

 Rend the heavens and come down, O God of all the ages!
 Rouse us from sleep, deliver us from our heedless ways, and form us into a watchful people, that, at the advent of your Son, he may find us doing what is right, mindful of all you command.
 Grant this through Christ our Lord.
 Amen (ICEL; 1998).

-Interlude (Richard Horn)
+Offertory Hymn (Richard Horn)

 A shoot shall come forth out of Jesse,